Execute hooks on backend user login

 Note: Some organization/company policies require the governance, compliance, operational auditing, and risk auditing of specific account (e.g. accounts with high privileges such as admins).
 Developing an extension that notifies a third party system (e.g. via an API call) about the BE login event in real time would be an easy task if a hook would be available.

 Currently, backend users can enable the feature "email at login" in their settings.
 This could be decentralized and moved to a separate extension (or system extension), including some improvements (e.g. generate a nicer HTML email or customize the mail text such as "take the HTTP X-FORWARDED-FOR header into account", etc.).
 However, I suggest to treat this as a separate task, independent from this feature request.

-#6 Updated by Michael Schams 3 days ago
+Updated by Michael Schams almost 3 years ago